Submit A formAfter Hours Contact

 Keeping track of your demerit points and their expiration dates is important in avoiding licence suspensions and maintaining a clean driving record.
 By staying informed and aware of your current points you can better manage your driving record and avoid suspensions.

-How do I get my Demerit Points Back?
+How do I get my demerit points back?

 There are 4 ways you can get your demerit points back, these include: